jhspetersson/fselect/README.md

 Find temporary or config files (full path and size):

-    fselect path, size from /home/user where name = *.cfg or name = *.tmp
+    fselect size, path from /home/user where name = *.cfg or name = *.tmp

 Find files (just names) with any content (size > 0):